Chicago is becoming a symbol of a nation crippled by the idea that the “public good” rates as an un-American notion.

 It’s little wonder that a report by the Institute on Taxation and Economic Policy lists Illinois as one of the “Terrible Ten” most tax-regressive states, imposing a much higher rate on poor residents for sales and excise taxes, property taxes and income taxes.

 Deprived of revenue by tax-avoiding corporations, and lacking any semblance of progressive taxation, it’s also no surprise that, according to Reuters, Illinois has the worst-funded state pension system and the lowest credit ratings among all 50 states.
-Chicago’s pension shortfall, stunningly, is several times worse than Detroit’s at the time of its bankruptcy.
+Chicago’s pension shortfall, stunningly, is several times worse than Detroit’s at the time of its bankruptcy. [pullquote] Illinois was recently listed as one of the most tax-regressive states in the country. [/pullquote]

 It’s More Than Just the Schools